Leica TL2 vs Sony A7R III

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R III has an electronic viewfinder (3686k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the TL2 relies on live view and the rear LCD for framing.
 That said, the TL2 can be equipped with an optional viewfinder – the Visoflex (Typ 020).
 The adjacent table lists some of the other core features of the Leica TL2 and Sony A7R III along with similar information for a selection of comparators.

 One feature that differentiates the A7R III and the TL2 is in-body image stabilization (IBIS).
-The A7R III reduces the risk of handshake-induced blur with all attached lenses, while the TL2 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7R III reduces the risk of handshake-induced blur with all attached lenses, while the TL2 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A7R III is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).